ibm-cloud-docs/cloud-object-storage/libraries/java.md

 In the following example, a client `cos` is created and configured by providing credential information (API key and service instance ID).
 These values can also be automatically sourced from a credentials file or from environment variables.

 After generating a [Service Credential](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials), the resulting JSON document can be saved to `~/.bluemix/cos_credentials`.
 The SDK will automatically source credentials from this file unless other credentials are explicitly set during client creation.
-If the `cos_credentials` file contains HMAC keys the client will authenticate with a signature, otherwise the client will use the provided API key to authenticate using a bearer token.
+If the `cos_credentials` file contains HMAC keys the client authenticates with a signature, otherwise the client uses the provided API key to authenticate by using a bearer token.

 If migrating from AWS S3, you can also source credentials data from  `~/.aws/credentials` in the format: